 There are some very basic elements to put into place as a part of your leadership and cultural blueprint that will enhance your companies ability to strengthen its culture and elevate its brand and market strength.
-You’ll find these 7 tips that I leveraged during my 5+ years in Cirque du Soleil in Chapter 7 .
+You’ll find these 7 tips that I leveraged during my 5+ years in Cirque du Soleil in Chapter 7 of the book .

 WHO ARE YOU HIRING AND WHY?

 It begins by hiring the right people with the appropriate character traits that will understand and enhance your company objectives.
 As a former Cirque du Soleil performer and team captain for over five years I experienced how Cirque didn’t hire purely based on talent.
 Talent alone doesn’t get you there.
 Cirque clearly understood what type of performer they wanted, knowing that the planned to invest months and months grooming that talent to fit within their dream.
 Cirque wanted positive, energetic and malleable performers willing to be crazy.
 Willing to let go and try something new and different.
 Willing to fall off the edge and learn.
 Positive people generate happiness.
 It’s contagious.
 To enhance the element of laughter and happiness, you have to intentionally create an environment that is not rigid and confining.
 Allow for freedom spontaneity.
 Shackle your team and discontent will breed.

 2. WHAT DOES YOUR CULTURE SAY ABOUT YOUR COMPANY?